luv-personal/aashu-project/README.md

 ---
-title: DevOps Assignment Setup Using AWS EC2, Docker, and GitHub
+DevOps Assignment Setup Using AWS EC2, Docker, and GitHub
 ---

 # 1. Launching an EC2 Instance on AWS